WebAssembly/spec/spectec/test-prose/TEST.md

 Step/store nt sz_u0? x ao
 1. Let z be the current state.
-2. Assert: Due to validation, a value is on the top of the stack.
+2. Assert: Due to validation, a value of value type numtype_u1 is on the top of the stack.
 3. Pop the value (numtype_u1.CONST c) from the stack.
-4. Assert: Due to validation, a value is on the top of the stack.
+4. Assert: Due to validation, a value of value type I32 is on the top of the stack.
 5. Pop the value (I32.CONST i) from the stack.
 6. If (numtype_u1 is nt), then:
   a.
 If ((((i + ao.OFFSET) + ($size(nt) / 8)) > |$mem(z, x).BYTES|) and sz_u0? is not defined), then: